Murphy’s Law: Anything that CAN go wrong WILL go wrong- usually at the worst possible time.

 Each time, I’ve been prepared.
 Knock on wood.

 Something fascinating is always happening out there.
 One icy late afternoon Joe came to film my lesson so I could critique my technique at home.
-Afterward, I led my mount, the Farm’s stud stallion, Menessen, back to his tie-up area and removed his tack.
+Afterward, I led my mount, the Farm’s stud stallion, Menesson, back to his tie-up area and removed his tack.
 Just then, Joe let out a little gasp.
 I looked up quizzically.

 With wonderment in his voice he whispered, “I just saw a mare skate by those open doors!”